the-other-mariana/fluid-simulation/README.md

 	- Go to the Git section and click on the first link.
 	- Extract the folder from the zip.
 	- Cut and paste the folder in your C: disk.
-	- Add C:\FFmpeg\bin to PATH by typing in a terminal with admin rights:
+	- Add C:\FFmpeg\bin to PATH by typing in a terminal with admin rights: <br />

 	```
 	$ setx /m PATH "C:\FFmpeg\bin;%PATH%"
 	```
-	- Open another terminal and test the installation by typing:
+	- Open another terminal and test the installation by typing: <br />

 	```
 	$ ffmpeg -version
 	```